MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 It is a good idea to remove the ssh rule from the security group when you don't kneed it.
 This stops hackers from trying to access your machine.

+So, we've just connected to our remote computer in the cloud using a program called ssh.
+On that remote computer we have updated the software using a command line interface - an interface that is simply used by just typing in words!

 -- *Slide* --